 This content is old and may be outdated.

-As I’ve written in part 1, the introduction of this series on PHP fork, in this part we will talk about the way processes work in UNIX and Linux, and how we can use this for PHP.
+As promised in part 1, the introduction of this series on PHP fork, now we will talk about the way processes work in UNIX and Linux, and how we can use these from PHP.

-Many information in this article is based on the IBM Developerworks article on UNIX Processes.
+Much of the information in this article is based on the IBM Developerworks article on UNIX Processes.
 I added this part for your convenience and for completeness, but I won’t go into detail about UNIX processes.
-If you want to know more, read the beforementioned article.
+If you want to know more, read the aforementioned article.